AnkushSinghGandhi/AnkushSinghGandhi/README.md

 I'm a passionate learner who's always willing to learn and work across technologies and domains💡.
 I love to explore new technologies and leverage them to solve real-life problems✨.
 Apart from that I also love to blog, mentor a newbie and build something from what i've learnt👨🏻‍💻.
 I'm currently working on my Data Structures and Algorithms🤓.Ask me about anything💬 [here](https://t.me/joinchat/AAAAAFFxZoOgFCE4S0YEqQ)!
 I am happy to help.

-I'm also founder of The Tech Community.
-It is a community driven by tech enthusiasts and open source contributors to help young students to improve their technical skills and be a part of this technical era by providing webinars & workshops.
+I'm also founder of CodeVisors(previously The Tech Community).
+It is a community driven by tech enthusiasts to help young students to improve their technical skills and be a part of this technical era by providing webinars & workshops.

 And Tech Xtreme is my YouTube channel dedicated to learnings of all domains without any hassle and problem.
 I will be posting content about technology, marketing, entrepreneurship, and education.